 Video Credit: Best Western

-New safety protocols include options for reduced guest/staff contact through a streamlined check-in and checkout process by using Best Western’s Mobile Concierge platform.
+New safety protocols include options for reduced contact between guests and staff through a streamlined check-in and checkout process by using Best Western’s Mobile Concierge platform.

-On property, guests will notice social distancing measures, wellness best practices signs, and the removal of common papers and magazines.
+On property, guests will notice social-distancing measures, reminders of wellness best practices, and the removal of common papers and magazines.

-Sanitation stations or wipes will be available in public areas and high touchpoint areas will be disinfected regularly.
+Sanitation stations or wipes will be available in public areas and high-touch areas will be disinfected regularly.

-Public areas such as pools, fitness centers, and meeting rooms will be cleaned regularly (including each evening) with either electrostatic fogging, ozone generators, or ultraviolet devices once they become available.
+Public areas such as pools, fitness centers, and meeting rooms will be cleaned regularly with either electrostatic fogging, ozone generators, or ultraviolet devices.